obsidiansystems/beam-automigrate/README.md

 Contributors
 ============

 This library was originally written for [Obsidian Systems](https://obsidian.systems) by Alfredo Di Napoli and Andres Löh of [Well-Typed](https://www.well-typed.com/).
-Other contributors include Dan Bornside, Sean Chalmers, Ryan Trinkle, and Ali Abrar.
+Other contributors include Dan Bornside, Sean Chalmers, Ryan Trinkle, and Ali Abrar of Obsidian Systems.